Jamie-Hilditch/SawyerEliassenSolver.jl/README.md

 julia> Pkg.add("SawyerEliassenSolver")
 ```

-!!! compat "Required Julia version"
+> [!IMPORTANT]
-    Julia 1.8 or later is required
+> Julia 1.8 or later is required

-!!! info "Tested Julia versions"
-    SawyerEliassenSolver.jl is tested on Julia 1.8--1.11.
+> SawyerEliassenSolver.jl is tested on Julia 1.8--1.11.

 ## Citing